osm-merge/osm-merge/docs/extending.md

 This project is designed to be extensible for multiple external datasets, not just the remote highways and trails I've been focused on.
 There is some code duplicate between the conversion scripts to reduce complexity.
-The idea is to add support for a different dataset is to just copy an existing script and just modifiy it.
+The idea is to make adding support for a different dataset just copying an existing script and modifying it.

 The conversion process generates good OpenStreetMap tagging to make editing existing data, or for an import easier.
-To do this conversion manually is ok a few times, but gets tedious if you do it multiple times.
+To do this conversion manually is OK a few times, but gets tedious if you do it multiple times.
 The conversion scripts automate this process, so it's very easy to run the script multiple times while editing the configuration file till you get the output you want.

+Once you have good OpenStreetMap formatted data, you can do manual validation, and cut & paste values from the external dataset into each OpenStreetMap feature.
+This can be done using QGIS, but JOSM is preferred as it has a data validator to catch any issues before uploading.

 ## The Configuration File